-Exercise
+Journal Exercise

-- This is a group exercises.
-You must record this in the class journal. - Verify you have git client.
+- You must record this in the class journal. - Verify you have git client.
 If not, install it - Verify you have Atom.
-If not, install it - Create a folder C0901 in the journal directory - In C0901, Create, compile and run the HelloWorld Java program - Copy HelloWorld.java to HelloTeam.java, and revise "HelloTeam.java", and let it print "Hello, Team!" instead - Compile and run the HelloTeam.java - If you haven't encountered any compilation error, introduce one - Examples: - Misspell "class", "main" etc deliberately, compile and observe error message - Remove a ";" deliberately, compile and observe error message - Remove a parenthesis, i.e., ( or ), or a brace, i.e., { or } deliberately, compile and observe error message
+If not, install it - Create a folder C0826 in the journal directory - In C0826, Create, compile and run the HelloWorld Java program - Copy HelloWorld.java to HelloTeam.java, and revise "HelloTeam.java", and let it print "Hello, Team!" instead - Compile and run the HelloTeam.java - If you haven't encountered any compilation error, introduce one - Examples: - Misspell "class", "main" etc deliberately, compile and observe error message - Remove a ";" deliberately, compile and observe error message - Remove a parenthesis, i.e., (or), or a brace, i.e., { or } deliberately, compile and observe error message